Skip to Content

 Wax Pouring

 Be careful pouring the hot wax into your jar or vessel.
-Fill the jar up to 1/2 to 1/4 inch from the top of the jar or container.
+Fill the jar up to 1/2 to 1/4 inch from the top.

 Fill jar

-Then add a wick holder to keep your wick in place while cool on a level surface for 24 hours.
+Then, add a wick holder to keep the wick in place while it cools on a level surface for 24 hours.

 Wick holder